el-hult/adventofcode2016/README.md

 If the script is too slow (as of writing this, Day5 is very slow), one might want to compile and optimize the program.
 Run `stack script <filename> --optimize --resolver lts-<xx>` with `<filename>` being whatever script you want to run, and `<xx>` the lts version number that you find in the script header.

+If you by chance get strange output when running the code, consider `stack --color never <filename>`.
+See https://stackoverflow.com/questions/48597590/why-does-stack-give-wierd-charcter-encoding-in-error-output-on-windows/48597683#48597683.